kongying-tavern/docs/.github/trans-guide-no-exp-en.md

 ![](/src/public/imgs/i18n-guide/11.png)

-2. Once the installation completes, the Vite extension will automatically start a local test server at `http://localhost:4000`, and open a build-in browser, you can also use your own browser by visiting the address there（you may encounter problems right after installation, relaunch to VSCode if error occurs）
+2. Once the installation completes, the Vite extension will automatically start a local test server at `http://localhost:4000`, and open a build-in browser, you can also use your own browser by visiting the address there(you may encounter problems right after installation, relaunch to VSCode if error occurs)

 ![](/src/public/imgs/i18n-guide/12.png)